 Aside from the aforementioned points, know your companies products and services inside and out.
 Know the good and the bad so that you can scope and manage expectations effectively.
 Also, be prepared to compare your competition and know how to handle questions and push back.

 From a more practical perspective, I use the Holden method of sales as a basis, it helps me focus on specifics for an account and fill in the blanks.
 Its gives you a methodology that helps you plan building relationships and gathering information.
 What it won’t do is repair a damaged relationship instantly.
-Lesson 3: It will take time to repair relations your company or past staff have damaged.
+Lesson 5: It will take time to repair relations your company or past staff have damaged.
 For example, I worked for a software company a while back and they “Hit and run…” their clients in my region told me the company was amateur in their practices and untrustworthy.
-Lesson 4, most sales managers suck at coaching and or managing.
+Most sales managers suck at coaching and or managing.

 - Company Background and analysis